HengjiaLi/Evolution.AI---RN/README.md

 more_clevr_state.py -- Generate the extended state description version of the Sort-of-CLEVR dataset.

 model_sim.py -- Defines the simplified RN model with arbitrary X-Y coordinate PE\
+model_sim_state.py -- Defines the simplified RN model with arbitrary X-Y coordinate PE and state description inputs\
 model_sim_noH.py -- Defines the simplified RN model with arbitrary X-Y coordinate PE, with the horizontal coordinate been removed\
 model_simnoPE.py -- Defines the simplified RN model with padding but no PE\
-model_simnoPadding.py -- Defines the simplified RN model without padding\
+model_noPadding.py -- Defines the simplified RN model without padding\
-model_simReplicate -- Defines the simplified RN model with replicate padding
+model_replicate -- Defines the simplified RN model with replicate padding

 model_sin.py -- Defines the simplified RN model with sinusoidal PE\
 model_sin_relative.py -- Defines the simplified RN model with sinusoidal PE + relative distance